Rubyet/rubyet.info/frontend/HEALTH_CHECK.md

 - Health checks are silent - no console logs on success
 - Errors are logged to console for debugging
 - Uses `AbortController` for request cancellation
-- Indicator appears on all pages with navbar
+- Logo dot appears on all pages with navbar
+- Animations powered by Framer Motion
+- Hover tooltip provides detailed status information